 Even though Maxie has to be open-minded about different lifestyles, her first concern as my friend and as my therapist was that I was being abused or taking part in activities against my will.
 I understand that concern since so many people already have the wrong idea about a BDSM relationship and because my closest friends would probably never see me as a submissive in any way, especially after David kidnapped me—which led to the second issue.
 Maxie expressed concern that my relationship with Edward as well as the horrendous branding experience as a child could have had a masochistic effect on me—or at the very least, could have stamped a masochistic vision in my head.

 This time, I felt that she was grasping at straws.
-We are taught to question, which is why I initially gave Flynn the benefit of the doubt, but we are not to draw conclusions based on our own biases.
+We’re taught to question, which is why I initially gave Flynn the benefit of the doubt, but we’re not to draw conclusions based on our own biases.
 Our patients are already fragile, so we must be careful not to lead them in the wrong direction.
-Based on her prior knowledge of me, Maxie could not see me in a subservient position.
-She assured me that she would ask this question of any person who not only had such a tragic occurrence in their life, but also who practiced a BDSM lifestyle of any sort.
+Based on her prior knowledge of me, Maxie couldn’t envision me in a subservient position.
+She assured me that she would ask this question of any person who practiced a BDSM lifestyle of any sort, and not just the ones who had a tragic occurrence in their life.
 She admits to not knowing enough about the lifestyle to be able to make any kind of judgment on it whatsoever and I appreciate that.
-Admit that you are out of your realm and then we can delve deeper and come back with a plan of action if we need one.
-I have always trusted Maxie’s judgment and treatment, which is why I sent Christian to her for a referral.
+Admit that you’re out of your realm and then we can delve deeper and come back with a plan of action if we need one.
+I’ve always trusted Maxie’s judgment and treatment, which is why I sent Christian to her for a referral.

 Dear Lord, please bless me with the strength not to leap across this counter and commence to beating a hoe down.